Steeplechase Face

 The Steeplechase Face was the mascot of the historic Steeplechase Park, the first of three amusement parks in Coney Island, Brooklyn, New York.
 It remains a nostalgic symbol of Coney Island and of amusement areas influenced by it.
-It features a man with a grotesque wide exaggerated smile, sometimes bearing as many as 44 visible teeth.
+It features a man with a wide, exaggerated smile which sometimes bears as many as 44 visible teeth.
 The image conveys simple fun, but was also observed by cultural critics to have an undercurrent of Victorian-era repressed sexuality.

-It was also known as the Funny Face after the park's slogan "Steeplechase - Funny Place" or as Tillie, after the park's founder George C. Tilyou.
+It was also known as the Funny Face after the park's slogan "Steeplechase – Funny Place" or as Tillie, after the park's founder George C. Tilyou.
 It has also sometimes been named Steeplechase Jack.
 The mascot represented the area's wholesomeness and neoclassical architecture combined with its veneer of hidden sexuality.
 Though the park was a "family-friendly" area, it was nearby the "freer sexual expression of the dance halls, beaches, and boardwalk."

 The "Funny Face" logo has become an iconic symbol of Coney Island.

 History

 Introduced in 1897 with the park's opening, it existed in a variety of forms for most of its history, and was only standardized as a design in the late 1940s.

 The face's most prominent appearance in Coney Island was in glass on the exterior of Steeplechase's Pavilion of Fun, created when the park was rebuilt in 1909.

-The pavilion was destroyed by Fred Trump in 1966 in an unsuccessful attempt to create condos on the site.
+In 1966, real estate developer Fred Trump destroyed the park in an unsuccessful attempt to create condos on the site.
+During the demolition, Trump handed out bricks to the public, encouraging visitors to throw them at the glass Steeplechase Face.